canonical/vanilla-framework/templates/docs/layouts/application.md

 The aside content area can be detached from right, top or bottom by adding a margin to it with JavaScript.

 It can also be pinned, similarly to the side navigation area, by adding class `is-pinned` to the `l-aside` element.
 Pinning the aside area transforms it from an overlay to split panel, making the main content area narrower.

+Toggling the `is-collapsed` class to the `l-aside` element allows to animate closing of the aside panel.

 #### Status area